okuramasafumi/alba/README.md

 ## Supported Ruby versions

-Alba supports CRuby 2.5.7 and higher and latest TruffleRuby.
+Alba supports CRuby 2.5.7 and higher and latest JRuby and TruffleRuby.

 ## Documentation